 While in law school, Kate interned with the Orleans Public Defender, the Public Defender Service for the District of Columbia, and SCOTUSblog.
 After graduation, Kate clerked for the Honorable Jill A. Pryor of the United States Court of Appeals for the Eleventh Circuit.

 Did you know?
 Kate lives in a fixer-upper in Buffalo’s Elmwood Village with her husband, Ben, and boxer mix, Djuna.

 - The University of Georgia, B.A., cum laude and with honors

-- The University of Georgia School of Law, summa cum laude
+- The University of Georgia School of Law, J.D., summa cum laude

 - Note, You Have the Right to Free Speech: Retaliatory Arrests and the Pretext of Probable Cause, 51 Ga.
 L. Rev. 607 (2017).